MarcHansen2002/MarcHansen2002/README.md

   - Computer Science for Games Student
   - Experienced in Unreal Engine and Unity
   - Worked on solo projects and group projects in the past
-  - Actively seeking internships or opportunities to gain professional experience in the game development industry.

 ---